Identifiability of the instrumental variable model with the treatment and outcome missing not at random: Counterexamples

 \subsection{Counterexamples for the missing treatment and outcome models}

-Under Assumptions 1$ZD\oplus$2$ZD$, 1$UD\oplus$2$ZD$, and 1$UY\oplus$2$ZD$, identification cannot be achieved for either one-sided or two-sided noncompliance, with counterexamples provided for one-sided noncompliance, a specific case of two-sided noncompliance where there are no always-takers.
-Assumptions 1$DY\oplus$2$ZD$ and 1$ZY\oplus$2$ZD$ contain Assumptions 1$DY$ and 1$ZY$, respectively, so identification cannot be achieved for one-sided compliance, and we provide counterexamples with two-sided noncompliance.
-Under Assumption 1$U\oplus$2$ZD$, identification can be achieved for one-sided compliance, and we present a counterexample with two-sided noncompliance.
+Under Assumptions 1$ZD\oplus$2$ZD$, 1$UD\oplus$2$ZD$, and 1$UY\oplus$2$ZD$, identification fails under both one-sided and two-sided noncompliance; we give counterexamples for one-sided noncompliance, which is the special case of two-sided noncompliance with no always-takers.
+Assumptions 1$DY\oplus$2$ZD$ and 1$ZY\oplus$2$ZD$ contain Assumptions 1$DY$ and 1$ZY$, respectively, so identification fails under one-sided noncompliance, and we give counterexamples with two-sided noncompliance.
+Under Assumption 1$U\oplus$2$ZD$, identification holds with one-sided noncompliance, so we give a counterexample with two-sided noncompliance.
 Define